moralesangel/test-evd/README.md

 This Deep Learning project is develop to detect emergency vehicles (ambulance, police cars, ...) using street audio.
 CNN and chroma features will help us achieve this goal.

 # Demostration
-To test this model, dowload backend folder and in that directory run: pip install -r requirements. txt
+To test this model, dowload backend folder and in that directory run: pip install -r requirements.txt

 Then run: python api.py